tianhaoz95/moollama/gemini/cron-improvement.md

 * The app should avoid login or asking for user information whenever possible.
 * The app should prioritizing using packages from https://pub.dev when the package is of good quality and have good support.

+While working on tasks, follow the following rules:
+* Avoid using command substitution using $(), <(), or >() while running shell commands, use verbose or descriptive content instead.

 Please complete the following task:

 ## Create issue for top improvements